sdesilva26/Customer-Churn-Prediction/README.md

 ## Key takeaways

-1. Data wrangling took up a significant portion of my time due to the nature of the data
+1. Data wrangling took up a significant portion of my time due to the nature of the data Pratice data wrangling as real world data is ugly and messy
 2. Features are not always distributed normally - use both logic and the data to deal with this
 3. Adaboost can make even terrible decisions trees great